-A few years ago, I found some discarded wood crates (originally used for shipping) and set to repurposing them into the french-country inspired large white wood planters you see in the photos and step-by-step tutorial I created below.
+A few years ago, I found some discarded wood shipping crates and set to repurposing them into the french-country inspired large white wood planters you see in the photos and step-by-step tutorial I created below.
 Although I started with pre-made wood crates, I’ve created a woodworking plan you can use to build your own classic white planters below.
 These plants are at home nestled in the garden or flowerbeds near a farmhouse, cottage, or any traditional American style home with white siding or trim.

 I LOVE these planters because they are sturdy and deep.
 Too many planters are so shallow that plants can’t really develop enough of a root system to thrive (or even, to survive a few hot and dry days without watering) but these deep planters support a healthy root system and healthy plants, which create beautiful low maintenance planters for your home, business, or farm.